simonweniger/agentkit/docs/models.md

 # Domain models

-If you need to use any other object to persist the current state, or you're using the state machine to control the flow of another object, you can pass this object to the `Workflow` constructor.
+If you need to use any other object to persist the current state, or you're using the state flow to control the flow of another object, you can pass this object to the `Workflow` constructor.

 If you don't pass an explicit model instance, this simple `Model` will be used: